Best Anti-Snoring Devices of 2026

 • Size

-Small, medium, large, extra large (starter kit includes all four sizes)
+Small, medium, large, and extra large

 • Type

-The compact, FDA-approved Bongo Rx EPAP device by AirAvant offers an efficient, travel-friendly alternative to CPAP therapy, the most common sleep apnea treatment that requires a person to sleep hooked up to a mask and machine.
-By contrast, the Bongo Rx EPAP device fits into and just under the nostrils and keeps the airway open despite taking up little space, and requiring no hose, machine, or power source.
+Bongo Rx offers an efficient, travel-friendly alternative to CPAP therapy, the most common sleep apnea treatment that requires a person to sleep hooked up to a mask and machine.
+It fits into and just under the nostrils and may help keep the airway open despite taking up little space, and requiring no hose, machine, or power source.

 The Bongo Rx EPAP Starter Kit comes with Bongo Rx EPAP devices in four sizes, so you can identify which size works best for you.
 The kit requires a prescription, which you can obtain after a brief online appointment with a sleep doctor.